AProd18/philatopia-next/README.md

 - **Next.js 15**: React framework for building the web application with server-side rendering (SSR) and client-side rendering (CSR).
 - **Prisma ORM**: Database ORM for managing SQLite for local development.
-- **SQLite**: Lightweight database for storing user and stamp data.
+- **Neon**: Cloud-native database for storing user and stamp data.
+- **Supabase**:  Backend-as-a-Service for storing images and managing user data.
 - **NextAuth**: Authentication solution for implementing login with Google and email.
 - **TailwindCSS**: A utility-first CSS framework for building responsive and modern designs.